ndhwyd/roc-rk3399-pc_openbsd/README.md

 ## Credits:

-Thanks to all peaople from U-Boot and the OpenBSD project.
+Thanks to all people from U-Boot and the OpenBSD project.